 However, it is an important step as it helps to narrow down the area where the leak most likely originates from.
 If the person inside the house sees the water dripping, but cannot find the exact spot where it is coming from, then the shingles or roof tiles may need to be removed in the suspected area to try and narrow down the source of the leak.

 Depending on the location of the leak, there are several potential fixes that can be used.
 This is where you will need to call in the experts as they will have all the necessary tools and knowledge to fix the problem.

 Some of these repairs may include the following:

-Replacing Damaged Shingles: If damaged shingles are the source of the leak, they may need to be removed and replaced with new shingles.
+Replacing Damaged Shingles or Roof tiles: If damaged shingles or tiles are the source of the leak, they may need to be removed and replaced with new shingles or roof tiles.